DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

 For this class, a number of other prenamed methods need to be defined as well, via which the dataset interacts with the rest of the framework.

-## Define the data types
+## Set the scope of available data
-Firstly, one has to define what data types this class will be able to create:
+Firstly, one has to define what data this class will be able to create:

 ```
   def future_input(self = None):